frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/users-and-permissions/limited-user.md

 3) Document Types (Select Permissions Only):

 In this table, you need to list down all the doctypes that you want the ESS user to have SELECT access to.
-There is no limit to the no. of doctypes you can add here.
+There is no limit to the number of doctypes you can add here.
 Users will not be able to create the records for the documents to which they have Select perm access.

 <img class="screenshot" alt="User Type" src="{{docs_base_url}}/assets/img/users-and-permissions/user-type-select-perm.png">

 ## Adding non-standard User

 While adding the new user, the user needs to select the user type.
-In the case of a non-standard user type, the respective user should be linked to the document which has been set in the field "Apply User Permission On".
+In case of a non-standard user type, the respective user should be linked to the document which has been set in the field "Apply User Permission On".

 <img class="screenshot" alt="User Type" src="{{docs_base_url}}/assets/img/users-and-permissions/limited-access-user.png">